dnasko/frameshift_polisher/README.md

 **Output**: FASTA of frameshift corrected peptide sequences

-`$ perl frameshift_polisher -fasta /Path/to/reads.fasta -db /Path/to/db -work /Path/to/working/directory`
+`$ perl frameshift_polisher -fasta /Path/to/reads.fasta -db /Path/to/blast/db -work /Path/to/working/directory -threads 8`

 How it works